ksysoev/make-it-public/README.md

 The `cmd` directory contains the entry points for the client and server applications.

-#### `cmd/mitserve/main.go`
-- Entry point for the server application.
-- Initializes the server and starts the reverse proxy and HTTP server.

 #### `cmd/mit/main.go`
-- Entry point for the client application.
+- Entry point for the client and server applications.
-- Initializes the client and connects to the server.

 ---